Healthcare Accessibility for People with a Disability

 A 2012 study by the Canadian Disability Policy Alliance found that barriers to healthcare for people with disabilities continue to persist.
 “The most prevalent patient-level barrier cost, particularly the costs of transportation to appointments.
 For those patients with limited financial resources, and often without independent means of transportation, traveling any distance by taxi is not an option.
 If accessible public transportation is available, it often will not exceed certain boundaries, so geography becomes an issue.”

-Healthcare accessibility is a challenge for those individuals who choose not to reveal their disability prior to meeting with a doctor for the first time.
+Healthcare accessibility is a challenge for those individuals who choose not to reveal their disability before meeting with a doctor for the first time.
 They perceive themselves to be in good health or may have a healthcare issue that is completely unrelated to the presence of a disability.
 But, they find that when doctors meet them, some are reluctant to treat them.
 In particular, some practitioners prefer not to work with patients who cope with chronic pain or mental illness, because they find the individual takes up “too much of their time”.

 • Floor spaces and hallways are free of equipment and other barriers.